loicknuchel/refactoring-to-functionnal/README.md

 # Refactor to functionnal

 This project is a code support for a talk named "Refactoring, from imperative to functionnal".
-It goals is to highlight advantages of functionnal programming with a very practical point of view.
+It goal is to highlight advantages of functionnal programming with a very practical point of view.
+This talk is also an introduction at Scala programming for Java (or Object Oriented) developers.

 ## Getting started